EarthPeople/WP-Simple-Fields-Map-Extension/readme.txt

 == Changelog ==

-= xxx =
+= 1.3 =
+- Add dropdown to select preferred zoom level for each map
 - Show notice in admin if user does not have Simple Fields installed
-- Add dropdown to select preferred zoom level for each map

 = 1.2.2 =
 - Fixed notice error if no additional image sizes where used in the theme currently in use